marcin-chwedczuk/_blog/_posts/2019-09-19-ultimate-guide-to-scalas-match-expression.md

 #### Pattern matching class instances

-Besides pattern matching primitive types, `match` can be used to compare normal class instances.
+Besides pattern matching primitive types, `match` can also be used to compare normal class instances.
 For this to work, a matched class must provide a sensible override for `equals` and `hashCode` methods.

-Before we'll see an example, we need to learn about a certain pitfall of Scala, illustated by the following code:
+Before we'll see an example, we need to learn about a certain pitfall of Scala, illustrated by the following code:
 {% highlight scala %}
 class NotEqualToAnything {
   override def equals(obj: Any): Boolean = false